benkiefer/matching/README.md

  - Amazon Silk (Fire 7 HD, Fire 8.9 HD, not for Fire 7)

 ##Todo
+ - Offline play
+ - Restore previous game
+ - New game button?
+ - Key high score between visits
  - Different Difficulties?
- - Two-player scoring?
- - Key high score between visits

 ## Issues
 [Go take a look](https://github.com/benkiefer/matching/issues).
-Feel free to fix anything Spencer posts.
+Feel free to fix anything @sherzberg posts.

 ##Usage
 If you are interested in making your own version of the matching game, here are some tips: